Skip to main content

 When a source stream stops delivering data, the corresponding forward command will automatically terminate.
 To maintain continuous stream forwarding, you must implement monitoring in your ingress system to detect disconnections and automatically reinitiate the forward command when needed.

-AI Integration Models
+AI Integration Example

 Modern video communication systems are increasingly incorporating AI capabilities to enhance functionality and user experience.
 This section examines different approaches to AI integration, from device-level implementation to sophisticated multi-AI architectures.